כִּי-עִמְּךָ מְקוֹר חַיִּים בְּאוֹרְךָ נִרְאֶה-אוֹר

 Exodus Rabbah says,

 “Yet Jeremiah comes and says: ‘A leafy olive tree, fair with goodly fruit’!
-In truth, [he comes to teach us] that just as the olive is marked out for shrivelling while it is yet on its tree, after which it is brought down from the tree and beaten, and after it has been beaten is brought up to the vat and placed in a grinding-mill, where it is ground and then tied up with ropes, and then stones are brought and then at last it yields its oil, so it is with Israel: the heathen come and beat them about from place to place, imprison them and bind them in chains, and surround them with officers, and then at last do Israel repent [of their sins] and God answers them.
+In truth, [he comes to teach us] that just as the olive is marked out for shriveling while it is yet on its tree, after which it is brought down from the tree and beaten, and after it has been beaten is brought up to the vat and placed in a grinding-mill, where it is ground and then tied up with ropes, and then stones are brought and then, at last, it yields its oil, so it is with Israel: the heathen come and beat them about from place to place, imprison them and bind them in chains, and surround them with officers, and then, at last, do Israel repent [of their sins] and God answers them.
 Whence do we know this?
 Because it says, ‘And the children of Israel sighed, and God heard their groaning… and God took cognizance of them (Exodus 2).’
 What made Jeremiah compare Israel to an olive tree?
 Because all liquids commingle one with the other, but oil refuses to do so and keeps separate.
 So Israel does not mingle with the heathen…” Exodus Rabbah 36, Soncino Press Edition

 The olives must be crushed,

-“Command the children of Israel, that they bring to you pure olive oil beaten for the light, to cause a lamp to burn continually.”
+“Command the children of Israel that they bring to you pure olive oil beaten for the light, to cause a lamp to burn continually.”
 Leviticus 24:2

 On the night of Passover, Yeshua went to the Mount of Olives, to a place called גת שמנים ‘Gat-Shemanim’ literally the ‘Oil Press.’

-Of King David it says,
+Of King David, it says,

-“David went up by the ascent of the Mount of Olives, and wept as he went up; and he had his head covered, and went barefoot: and all the people who were with him covered every man his head, and they went up, weeping as they went up.”
+“David went up by the ascent of the Mount of Olives, and wept as he went up, and he had his head covered, and went barefoot: and all the people who were with him covered every man his head, and they went up, weeping as they went up.”
 2 Samuel 15:30

 The Targum identifies the Mount of Olives with the Mount of the Messiah,